 Today, we’re going in-depth to examine the VA rating for migraines.
-Migraine headaches in 2020 are rated as follows: 0%, 10%, 30%, or 50%.

 This is NOT your average “VA disability rating for migraines” predictions post.